Cookie Monster

-Cookie Monster is a blue Muppet character on the long-running PBS/HBO children's television show Sesame Street.
-In a song in 2004, and later in an interview in 2017, Cookie Monster revealed his real name as "Sid".
+Cookie Monster is a blue Muppet character on the PBS/HBO children's television show Sesame Street.
 He is best known for his voracious appetite and his famous eating catchphrases, such as "Me want cookie!"
-As his name suggests, his preferred food is cookies; though he eats almost anything, including inedible objects.
-Chocolate chip cookies are his favorite kind.
-His speech is often grammatically incorrect; he always uses "Me" to refer to himself in place of "I","My", and "Mine".
+As his name suggests, his preferred food is cookies, although he eats almost anything.
+Chocolate chip cookies are his favorite kind of cookies.
+His speech is often grammatically nonstandard; for example, he always uses "Me" to refer to himself in place of "I", "My", and "Mine".
 Despite his voracious appetite for cookies, Cookie Monster shows awareness of healthy eating habits for young children and also enjoys fruits and vegetables.